 Lucy and Little Jo discovered our wedding video last summer.
 They could hardly hold themselves still on the couch for a second before flitting off again, alight with little-girl imagination.
-“I’ve got to go get ready for the wedding, Mama!”
+“I’ve got to go get ready for the wedding, Mommy!”
 “Do you like my bouquet?”
 “I want to be that lady in the purple dress.”

 Meanwhile, I leaned forward with my chin in my hand, ushered by memory back down a lengthening avenue, finding all the old scenes fuller and sweeter than they were even on the day they were made.
 There was much to recall, like my shyness, and the joyful, tremulous trepidation of Getting Married, but what stood out most clearly to me were the faces.

 They laughed jubilantly into the camera and wished many happy years upon our marriage; they offered piano lessons to our future children and rang their glasses and keys at the reception with relentless — and I do mean relentless, you dear, hilarious folk who were there! — enthusiasm until we kissed.

 The same could be said about the whole of my life, but especially on that day, I had the sense of arriving as an empty-handed beggar, inexplicably crowned guest of honor at a feast that bespoke the strong and tender love of its Host.